Ilya Kurkin

 24 images

-Sculpts behind the modular system — the topology and silhouette decisions that feed into the production-ready assemblies.
+Sculpts behind the modular system.
+The topology and silhouette decisions that feed into the production-ready assemblies.

 Omni Avatar sculpt 1 of 24